abhimanyuZ/bitcoin_streaming/README.md

 A streaming application for realtime bitcoin transactions using Kafka, Redis and Flask<br><br>
 It receives the stream of bitcoin transaction data from this [API](https://www.blockchain.com/api/api_websocket).
 Transaction log is streamed to kafka where it's analyzed in realtime.
 Transactions are consumed from a kafka consumer and only transactions made in the last 3 hours are stored in Redis for analysis.
-A REST API shows the details related to transations.
+A REST API shows the details related to transcations.

 ## Getting Started